 What We do at Destinations for Teens

-At our Woodland Hills and Las Vegas facilities, we use a wide range of addiction treatment options.
+At our Woodland Hills facility, we use a wide range of addiction treatment options.
 The premise of our approach to treatment is each client has specific needs.
 By employing multiple treatment programs, we feel we have the ability to develop the right treatment program in every case.
 To that end, here’s a partial list of the treatment options we maintain:

 - Inpatient, outpatient, IOP, and PHP